How to Make Graduation Cap Earrings with a Cricut

 In this tutorial, I’ll give you my step by step instructions and tell you exactly what materials I used to make this graduation jewelry project.

 A link to download my original SVG files for this project is in the Materials list below.
+I have 2021 and 2022 years available in my free library.
 I also have a bundle of more graduation years (2021 through 2039) in my shop.
 You can check it out here.

 Ready?
 Let’s get started!